-Wear and corrosion in artificial hip replacements is known to result in metal ion release and wear debris induced osteolysis.
-This may lead to pain and hypersensitivity for patients.
+Wear and corrosion in artificial hip replacements are known to result in metal ion release and wear debris induced osteolysis.
+This may lead to pain and sensitivity for patients.
 This infers that pre-clinical testing is critical in determining the long-term performance, safety, and reliability of the implant materials.
 For this purpose, micro-abrasion-corrosion tests were carried out on a biocompatible material, Ti-6Al-4V ELI, using a T-66, Plint micro-abrasion test rig in conjunction with Gill Ac corrosion testing apparatus for the range of applied loads and electrical potentials in the hip joint simulated environment.
-Ringer’s solution with and without abrasive particle (silicon carbide) was used to enable the interactions between abrasion and corrosion.
-In this paper, the effects of applied loads and electrical potentials on the tribo-corrosion behaviour of Ti-6Al-4V in a bio-simulated environment are presented.
+A Ringer's solution, with and without an abrasive particle (silicon carbide), was used to enable the interactions between abrasion and corrosion.
+In this paper, the effects of applied load and electrochemical potential on the tribo-corrosion behaviour of Ti-6Al-4V in a bio-simulated environment are presented.
 The wastage, micro-abrasion-corrosion mechanisms, and synergy behaviour were identified and mapped.
-A significant difference in corrosion current densities was observed in the presence of abrasive particles suggesting the removal of the protective oxide layer.
+A significant difference in corrosion current densities was observed in the presence of abrasive particles, suggesting the removal of the protective oxide layer.
 The results also indicate that Ti-6Al-4V had significant abrasive wear loss when coupled with a ceramic counterpart.
-According to the mechanism, micro-abrasion plays a predominant role in the abrasion-corrosion behaviour of this material and the material losses by mechanical processes are substantially larger than losses due to electrochemical processes.
+According to the mechanism, micro-abrasion plays a predominant role in the abrasion-corrosion behaviour of this material and the material losses by mechanical processes are substantially larger than losses, due to electrochemical processes.

 - laboratory simulations